 Posts tagged Dickerson incinerator

 Truck hauling of trash to the nation’s roughly 3,000 landfills is by far the most common waste management system in the U.S. It accounts for the disposal of 65% of trash after recyclable and compostable material is diverted from the “waste stream.”
-The technology has vastly improved over the past decade.
+The technology has vastly improved over the past decade, by all accounts, though landfills differ from one another in how they operate.

 Read More